lhahner/log-c/README.md

 As a user I want to have the choice to either log a message with the date or without to have a flexible design.
+Use a struct as the representation of the log line of the console.